 \section{Introduction}

-In the study of the Seiberg-Witten invariants, the computations of the invariants of K\"{a}hler surfaces are fundamental \cite{FM1,FM2,Brussee,Morgan, Teleman}.
-These are based on a certain type of Kobayashi-Hitchin correspondence.
-On the other hand, Taubes' works on the Seiberg-Witten theory on symplectic $4$-manifolds begin with the non-triviality theorem~\cite{Taubes1} for the canonical $\Spinc$ structure.
+In the study of the Seiberg--Witten invariants, the computations of the invariants of K\"{a}hler surfaces are fundamental \cite{FM1,FM2,Brussee,Morgan, Teleman}, and they are based on a certain type of Kobayashi--Hitchin correspondence.
+On the other hand, Taubes' works~\cite{Taubes1, Taubes2, Taubes3, Taubes4} on the Seiberg--Witten theory on symplectic $4$-manifolds begin with the nontriviality theorem~\cite{Taubes1} for the canonical $\Spinc$ structure.

 The purpose of this paper is to prove the theorems for $\Pin^-(2)$-monopole invariants~\cite{N2} parallel to the above results.
-The $\Pin^-(2)$-monopole equations \cite{N1,N2} are a variant of the Seiberg-Witten equations twisted along a local system or a double cover.
-In general, the $\Pin^-(2)$-monopole theory is related with the Seiberg-Witten theory on the double cover.
-In fact, there exists an anti-linear involution $I$ on the $\Spinc$ structure on the double cover, and the $\Pin^-(2)$-monopole theory can be considered as the $I$-invariant part of the Seiberg-Witten theory on the double cover.
-Our results are on K\"{a}hler surfaces and symplectic $4$-manifolds with {\it real structure}.
-We start from the observation that the aforementioned $I$-action can be understood through the real structure.
+The $\Pin^-(2)$-monopole equations \cite{N1,N2} are a variant of the Seiberg--Witten equations twisted along a local system associated with a double covering $X\to\X$.
+In fact, an anti-linear involution $I$ on a $\Spinc$ structure $\mathfrak{s}$ on the double cover $X$ is defined, and the $\Pin^-(2)$-monopole theory on $\X$ can be identified with the $I$-invariant part of the Seiberg--Witten theory on $(X,\mathfrak{s})$.
+We study K\"{a}hler surfaces and symplectic $4$-manifolds with {\it real structure}.
+Our starting point is to understand the aforementioned $I$-action through the real structure.